Samsung/TizenRT/external/grpc/README.md

 ## Pre-Requisites
 TizenRT's version of gRPC supports only C++ binding, so it is expected that the developer should write C++ applications in order to use gRPC.
-In that context, gRPC needs specific *cpp plugins* in order to convert certain high-level RPC specifications (covered in detail under [Using `Protobuf` to generate Service and Message Classes](#using-protobuf-to-generate-service-and-message-classes)) to C++ header and source files.
+In that context, gRPC needs specific *cpp plugins* in order to convert certain high-level RPC specifications (covered in detail under [Using `Protobuf` to generate Service and message classes](#using-protobuf-to-generate-service-and-message-classes)) to C++ header and source files.
 At present, TizenRT's gRPC build borrows the plugins from a native build of gRPC on the host environment (usually Linux or Mac OS).
 This requires building gRPC 1.9.0.
 The following steps describe how to do so on a linux machine:

 1. Install Pre-requisites